Tours Sitemap Accessibility Skiptocontent Search

 sleep sea

 This festival is very ancient and pre-islamic.
 According to the Berber Christian theologian St Augustin the ancient Libyans celebrated Awessu by bathing naked in the sea.
-It is common in many ancient cultures to bath naked in the water in the belief that coming in direct contact with water transmits the hidden and healing properties of the water to the human body, in the same way nowadays people take their cloths off to swim in the sea - to feel the cold water in the heat.
-This fact has falsely and slowly led to the association of the festival with promiscuity and eventually its popularity faded away with time, where it is now almost forgotten.
-The current festival of Awessu, if it takes place, is only an occasion of joy and fun, including sailing and swimming races, folk dancing & singing, and feasting on traditional food.
+It is common in many ancient cultures to bath naked in water in the belief that coming in direct contact with water transmits the healing properties of water to the human body, in the same way nowadays people take their cloths off to swim in the sea.
+This fact has falsely and slowly led to the association of the festival with the supposed "promiscuity" and eventually leading to its popularity fading away with time, where it is now almost forgotten.
+The current festival of Awessu, if it takes place, is only an occasion of joy and fun, including sailing and swimming races, folk dancing, singing, and feasting on traditional food.

 Further information: